barsoom/devbook/tracks/README.md

 * gives a technical perspective (e.g. estimates)
 * brings up any tasks that the hat deferred as "to plan" (see below)

-That's followed by a weekly developer planning meeting where the developers discuss technical details and planning.

 ## The hat